stijn-dejongh/lovecraft_public_domain/raw_converts/hm.md

   preserved?
 You know by this time the strange places I've been to, and the strange things I've brought back.
 Coward--you could never face the dimensional shambler whose hide I put on to scare you--the mere sight of it alive, or even the full-fledged thought of it, would kill you instantly with fright!
-I&auml;!
-I&auml;!
+Iä!
+Iä!
 It waits hungry for the blood that is the life! "

   Rogers, propped against the wall, swayed to and fro in his bonds.